GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 - To discuss annual billing and bulk discounts, [schedule a call](https://gluu.org/booking).

 ## Support
 Have questions or run into issues?
-Just open a ticket on the [Gluu support portal](https://support.gluu.org).
+Just open a public issue on the [Gluu support portal](https://support.gluu.org).
 If your organization needs guaranteed response times, private support, and priority access to our team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).

 ## FAQ's